rrich-kray/react-portfolio/README.md

 No installation is required to access the website.
 Simply follow the link below to access and use the application:

 https://rrich-kray.github.io/react-portfolio/

-## Contributing

-Please follow the guidelines below if you wish to contribute to this project.

--Fork the repo on GitHub
--Clone the project to your own machine
--Commit changes to your own branch
--Push your work back up to your fork
--Submit a Pull request so that I can review your changes

 ## Credits